elliterate/capybara.py/docs/source/index.rst

 - **No setup** necessary for WSGI-compliant applications.
 Works out of the box.
 - **Intuitive API** which mimics the language an actual user would use.
+- **Powerful synchronization** features mean you never have to manually wait for asynchronous processes to complete.

 _`Setup`
 ~~~~~~~~